panr/hugo-theme-terminal/README.md

   themeColor = "orange"
   # if you set this to 0, only submenu trigger will be visible
   showMenuItems = 2
+  # center the content on the screen
+  themeWidth = "full"

 [languages]
   [languages.en]